erjosito/azure-nvas/ubuntu/README.md

 ssh -n -o BatchMode=yes -o StrictHostKeyChecking=no $nva_pip_ip "sudo ip route add ${myip}/32 via $nva_default_gw" # To not lose SSH connectivity
 ```

+The files `/etc/ipsec.secrets` and `/etc/ipsec.conf` are required to configure the IPsec tunnel.
+Note that compression is disabled in `ipsec.conf`, which is not compatible with VTI-based IPsec tunnels in StrongSwan:

 ```bash
 # IPsec config files
 vpn_psk_file=/tmp/ipsec.secrets